danielfarrell/smtp_url/Readme.md

 ## Usage

+If you are in Rails it will automatically setup your email settings if you have the SMTP_URL enviroment variable set.

-Use a URL like so:
+Use a SMTP_URL that looks like so:

     smtp://<user>:<password>@<hostname>:<port>/?<options>